-This MA programme integrates empirical and theoretical understanding of democracy and governance, the two essential parameters of political development in the contemporary world.
-Understanding them is the key for building a successful career in modern government, civil society, politics and international organisations.
+This MA programme integrates key fundamentals of governance, digital transformation and data analysis as essential aspects of political developments in the contemporary world.
+Understanding digital governance is key for building a successful career in modern government, digital civil society, politics or international organisations.

 A career in government and politics requires three things:

-The MA programme in Democracy and Governance delivers these objectives by integrating the study of politics with the rigors of analytical thinking and training in effective communication.
+The MA programme in Politics and Governance in the Digital Age delivers these objectives by integrating the study of politics with the rigors of analytical thinking and training in effective communication.
 In addition, you can complement your studies with a semester abroad as the Institute has numerous exchange opportunities.

 Our learning outcomes include:

-Democracy and Governance are at the heart of the social and political transformation that has characterised Estonia over the last two decades.
+Politics and Governance in the Digital Age deals with questions that have characterized the social and political transformation in Estonia over the last two decades.
+Estonia is the leader in e-government, internet-based voting and other governance fields.
 For years, Estonia has been ranked as one of the most dynamic reformers in Europe, while at the same time maintaining a stable democracy and social environment.
-It’s a leader in e-government, internet-based voting and other governance fields.

-The MA programme in Democracy and Governance is based on learning this success against the backdrop of global theories and trends in politics.
-We believe Estonia is the place to study how democracy and governance can be combined in today’s world of globalization and change.
+The MA programme in Politics and Governance in the Digital Age is based on learning from this success story against the backdrop of global theories and trends in politics.
+We believe that Estonia is the place to study how digital governance can be implemented in today’s world of globalization and digital transformation.

 The UT offers advanced study facilities, excellent libraries, well-equipped computer labs and modern residence halls.
 Interactive and innovative teaching and learning methods are widely used.
 There is a wide variety of opportunities to study abroad, including Erasmus agreements with a broad range of European partner universities.

-Studying in Tartu is both attractive and affordable – it means high-quality education at a low cost in a country that is simultaneously both ancient and very modern, close to nature and technologically advanced, proud of its unique culture and traditions and open to the world (Estonia is a member of the EU and NATO and it belongs to the eurozone and the Schengen space).
+Studying in Tartu is both attractive and affordable – it means high-quality education at a low cost in a country that both has traditions and is very modern, is close to nature as well as technologically advanced, is proud of its unique culture and traditions as well as open to the world (Estonia is a member of the EU and NATO and it belongs to the eurozone and the Schengen space).

-What is crucial in all of these different jobs is the political scientist’s ability to set aside his/her own prejudices and remain objective in gathering and analyzing data as well as presenting the findings.
-The MA programme Democracy & Governance will help to achieve this personal integrity and professionalism for future employment, wherever it may be.
+What is crucial in all of these different jobs is the political scientist’s ability to set aside his/her own prejudices and remain objective in gathering and analysing data as well as presenting the findings.
+In addition, digital competencies are now essential to the skill set that is required in every field of life.
+The MA programme Politics and Governance in the Digital Age will help to achieve this personal integrity and professionalism for future employment, wherever it may be.

-The MA programme in Democracy and Governance is taught by a young and diverse faculty trained at some of the world’s best universities (Columbia, Cambridge, European University Institute, University of Arizona, Central European University).
+The MA programme in Politics and Governance in the Digital Age is taught by a young and diverse faculty trained at some of the world’s best universities (Columbia, Cambridge, European University Institute, University of Arizona, Central European University).
 Our staff encompasses people from nearly a dozen nationalities, offering students a multi-faceted perspective on politics and change.

 Research themes include: